Tromboncino M28 grenade launcher

 The Tromboncino M28 ('Little Trombone') was an interwar period infantry weapon developed by the Italians.
 It combined a grenade launcher with a carbine.

 Purpose

 The grenade launcher was permanently mounted on the right-hand side of a modified Carcano M91TS carbine.
-This was the Carcano M91/28 Moschetto per Truppe Speciali, 'carbine for special troops', i.e. intended for those other than front-line infantry such as machine gun crews, a shortened version of the M91 infantry rifle.
-The intention was to give infantry riflemen their own grenade launcher capability, instead of relying on crew-served mortars.
+This was the Carcano M91/28 Moschetto per Truppe Speciali, 'carbine for special troops', i.e. a carbine intended for those other than front-line infantry such as machine gun crews, a shortened version of the M91 infantry rifle.

+The intention of the combined weapon was to give infantry riflemen their own grenade launcher capability, instead of relying on crew-served mortars.

 Operation

 The launcher was permanently attached to the carbine, but only one could be used at a time.
 It used a unique 'shared bolt' system: to use the grenade launcher, the carbine's bolt was removed from the receiver of the carbine and installed in the launcher.